CLAIMS for Bad Value Commercial Loans

 BAD VALUE COMMERCIAL LOANS: 1.
 SWAPS

-In the course of the last two years we have been active in investigating various interest rate hedging products “Swaps” which the banks foisted on business borrowers, adding heavily to their liabilities.
-Last year the FCA (Financial Conduct Authority) ruled that these were regulated products and accepted that large numbers of them had been mis sold.
-All banks have now been required to review sales of these products.
-However, it is the same people who sold these products for the bank who are now in charge of reviewing the sale!
+In the course of the years five years we have been active in investigating various interest rate hedging products “Swaps” which the banks sold to business borrowers.
+The FCA (Financial Conduct Authority) ruled that these were regulated products and accepted that large numbers of them had been mis sold.
+All banks were required to review sales of these products and many borrowers have now been compensated, if your case wasn’t investigated let us know and we’ll consider your options.

 BAD VALUE COMMERCIAL LOANS: 2.
 FIXED INTEREST RATE LOANS WITH BREAK-COSTS

 Another type of commercial loan advanced to small businesses has received far less publicity but is just as dangerous as swaps: long-term loans with embedded swaps (a fixed interest rate).
 Bank sales staff made them seem very attractive suggesting to their clients that these loans offered security and certainty.
 Most business people in their fifties remember the times in the nineties when Bank of England (BOE) base rate was as high as 13-14% and borrowing rates were even higher, so the risk of future higher interest rates was something sales staff made much of when persuading clients to select a fixed rate loan.
 Customers would know exactly how much they had to pay the bank, they were told, which would help them with forward planning.
 Also if interest rates rose they would be protected from the rise in rates which might have created difficulties in servicing their loans.